jayantkhanna1/Leetcode-bot/README.md

 # <a id = "faq"></a>FAQ

-Allright so you have read the whole thing and still have some questions.
+Alright so you have read the whole thing and still have some questions.
 Here are some of the most frequently asked questions.
 If you have any other questions, you can contact me on any of the platforms mentioned in <a href = "#contact">Contact</a> section.

 Ps: I will keep updating this section as more questions are asked but tbh I don't think anyone will be actually reading this section :P